 Yes!
 Our years of experience have taught us that when dressed appropriately, children thrive outdoors year-round.
 We teach children to be safe and happy outdoors in any weather.
-In cases of severely inclement or unsafe weather, we spend more time in our Guild Hall HQ.
+In cases of severely inclement, unsafe weather or Air Quality levels, we may postpone or reschedule a session.
 Guidance is offered to parents in preparing and dressing their child for success.

 Do you also spend time indoors in a classroom?

-While we spend the majority of our time outside, we also spend time indoors working on projects and written work as needed.
+While we spend the majority of our time outside, we also spend time utilizing covered structures for any written work as needed.